 However, insolvency proceedings are not the only tools potentially used to handle a situation of financial distress.
-Other alternative mechanisms may consist of "hybrid procedures" - that is, restructuring tools that combine some of the advantages of both formal reorganization proceedings (such as the existence the statistics of the Superintendency of Insolvency and Entrepreneurship statistics, only 49 reorganization proceedings were filed in 2023.
-However, 1,098 liquidation proceedings were reported.
-Therefore, the total number of insolvency proceedings are still higher than those observed in other jurisdictions in Latin America.
+Other alternative mechanisms may consist of "hybrid procedures" - that is, restructuring tools that combine some of the advantages of both formal reorganization proceedings (such as the existence insolvencia-empresarial-en-2023-que-en-pandemia-

+^{3866177#:~:}text=En%20Colombia%2C%20con%20corte%20a,dura%20de%20la%20historia%20reciente>.
+In Chile, according to the statistics of the Superintendency of Insolvency and Entrepreneurship, only 49 business reorganisation proceedings were filed in 2023.
+However, 1,098 insolvent liquidations were reported for businesses.
+Therefore, the total number of insolvency proceedings in these countries is significantly higher than those observed in other jurisdictions in Latin America.

-&lt;sup>7 For a groundbreaker analysis of the relative use of insolvency proceedings around the world, see Stijn Claessens and Leora F Klapper, 'Bankruptcy around the World: Explanations of Its Relative Use' (2005) 7(1) American Law and Economics Review 253.
+7 For a groundbreaker analysis of the relative use of insolvency proceedings around the world, see Stijn Claessens and Leora F Klapper, 'Bankruptcy around the World: Explanations of Its Relative Use' (2005) 7(1) American Law and Economics Review 253.
 It must be kept in mind, however, that such study was conducted taking into account the insolvency legislation that existed prior to the wave of reforms that took place in Latin America between the end of the 1990s and the beginning of the 21st century.
-Given that these reforms improved the attractiveness of insolvency proceedings, the number of insolvency proceedings increased in various Latin American countries, as evidenced in countries like Argentina, Brazil, Chile, and Colombia.
+Given that these reforms improved the attractiveness of insolvency proceedings, the number of insolvency proceedings increased in various jurisdictions in Latin America, as evidenced in countries like Argentina, Brazil, Chile, and Colombia.

-&lt;sup>8 Aurelio Gurrea-Martínez, Reinventing Insolvency Law in Emerging Economies (Cambridge University Press, 2024) pp. 285-290.
+8 Aurelio Gurrea-Martínez, Reinventing Insolvency Law in Emerging Economies (Cambridge University Press, 2024) pp. 285-290.